jadidbourbaki/sikandar/README.md

 ## Running sikandar on Google Colab

-You first need to add this repository to your colab notebook
+You first need to add this repository to your colab notebook.

+Side note: make sure to use the HTTPS url for the repo when working with Google Colab.
+Setting up SSH in Colab is kind of tedious.

 ```bash
 !git clone SIKANDAR_REPO